 Overview of Courses

-The department offers a two semester sequence in Public Finance (680 and 681).
+The department offers a two-semester sequence in Public Finance (680 and 681).
 The sequence covers theories of government provision of public goods, moral hazard, and adverse selection.
-Empirical methodologies will vary from standard reduced form techniques to structural estimation.
+Empirical methodologies will vary from standard reduced-form techniques to structural estimation.
 Substantive areas will include health economics, taxation, social security, and non-health components of government spending.

 There is a joint Labor/Public Economics Workshop that meets weekly at which faculty from other universities and advanced graduate students make presentations.
-The department also sponsors a weekly Labor/Public Prospectus Economics Workshop at which more informal presentations of work in early stages are made by faculty and graduate students in the field.
+The department also sponsors a weekly Labor/Public Prospectus Economics Workshop at which more informal presentations of work in its early stages are made by faculty and graduate students in the field.